collective/rapido.plone/docs/tutorial.rst

 - it puts the authenticator token in the ``X-Csrf-Token`` header,
 - and it passes the search query in the request BODY.

-That is basically what we need to do whatever JS framework we would use (here we use D3, but it could be a generalist framework like Angular, Backbone, Ember, etc.).
+That is basically what we need to do whatever JS framework we use (here we use D3, but it could be a generalist framework like Angular, Backbone, Ember, etc.).

 Now we just need to load this script from our block: